bcgov/gwa-api/USER-JOURNEY.md

 ## 7. Grant access to others

 The `acl` command provides a way to update the access for the namespace.
-It expects an all-inclusive membership list, so the `--users` should have the full list of members.
-Any user that is a member but not in the `--users` list will be removed from the namespace.
+It expects an all-inclusive membership list, so if a user is not either part of the `--users` list or the `--managers` list, they will be removed from the namespace.

 For elevated privileges (such as managing Service Accounts), add the usernames to the `--managers` argument.